 Hugh Hefner: Most Famous Chicagoan?

 First and foremost – yes!
 Hugh Hefner is originally from Chicago.
 In the 2010 documentary about him, he says, “My roots come from Chicago.
 My dreams came from Hollywood.”
 He was born and raised by conservative Midwestern Methodist parents in Montclare, a neighborhood on Chicago’s northwest border.
-After earning a psychology degree from the University of Illinois at Urbana Champaign in less than three years, probably with the help of his 152 IQ score, he came back to the city and lived and worked here for many years before moving to LA in the ’70s.
+He earned a psychology degree from the University of Illinois at Urbana Champaign in less than three years.
+His 152 IQ score may have helped there.
+After that, he came back to the city and lived and worked here for many years before moving to LA in the ’70s.

 Hefner’s first dabble in–what we’ll call–adult publishing was released shortly after returning to Chicago from school.
 That Toddlin’ Town: A Rowdy Burlesque of Chicago Manners and Morals was released in 1951.
 Though the title says quite a lot, it does not say it all.
 This little book (that you can read online) is a compilation of comics that play off of Chicago scenes and people with some of the sophistication, sexiness, and silliness that we associate with Hefner’s other endeavors.